-As a teacher, you get home late and exhausted with many books to mark, and new lesson plans to make.
+As a teacher, you get home late and exhausted with many books to mark and new lesson plans to make.
 Most mornings, you sprint to school to ensure you get to class just in time.
 You may barely have time to eat correctly with all this on your plate.
 Fortunately, developing a meal plan for an organized school year is easier.
 Below are five healthy meal-planning tips for teachers.

 5 Quick Healthy Meal Planning Tips for Teachers

 1. Organize Yourself

 Since you already have a hectic schedule, organizing yourself by creating meal plans is essential.
 Write down the meals you enjoy most and attach the recipes beneath.
 This will help you decide what to make for dinner with ease.
 As you may already have so many notebooks and papers, use the notes section in your preferred teacher planner to plan your food shopping list or meals for the week.
 This way, you only need one planner.

 2. Invest in an Instant Pot

 An instant pot should be a must-have for your kitchen.
 This life-saving appliance makes it easy to cook different meals, such as beef or veggie stew and chicken breasts or tofu, in a limited time.
 An instant pot is easy to use and is also less messy, and will get your meals in no time.
 Plus, you won’t need to worry about your kitchen getting hot.

 3. Focus on Eating Healthy

 Meal planning for teachers may seem difficult since they have very little time to spare.
 Nonetheless, you should ensure this by eating real food rich in nutrients and fiber.
 Fiber will help you feel fuller for longer.
-In the morning, mixed with nuts and banana, Porridge, or cold oats will keep you full until lunch.
+In the morning, mixed with nuts and bananas, Porridge, or cold oats will keep you full until lunch.